ARMmbed/mbed-flasher/README.md

 `python setup.py develop`

-To use JLink flashing, additional package needs to be installed from [here](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack).
-JLinkExe must be found from PATH for flasher to be able to use it.

-To use STLink flashing (windows only), additional package needs to be installed from [here](https://www.st.com/en/development-tools/stsw-link004.html#sw-tools-scroll).
-`ST-LINK_CLI.exe` must be found from PATH for flasher to be able to use it.

 ## Usage

-This tool has been tested and verified to work with Windows 7 and Ubuntu (14.04 LTS) Linux.
+This tool has been tested and verified to work with Windows 10 and Ubuntu (16.04 LTS) Linux.

-Devices used in verification: NXP K64F, Nucleo F401RE, BBC micro:bit.
+Devices used in verification: NXP K64F.

 See the actual usage documentation [here](doc/usage.md).